-We’re here to help lesbians, bisexual, queer and same sex attracted women (including trans and intersex women) take control of their health.
+We’re here to help women in LGBTQ communities take control of their health.

 We provide information on relevant health issues, and we offer a range of specific and general services delivered by caring people who genuinely understand the health issues affecting women in LGBTQ communities.